The Principals

 And that’s what consensus looks like.

-Raw plasmos, let’s call it then, patent and trademark pending, turns out to exhibit a near-homogenous surface to the scanning tunneling microscope.
-Not as much a bubble as a bump.
+Raw plasmos, let’s call it then—patent and trademark pending—turns out to exhibit a near-homogenous surface to the scanning tunneling microscope.
+Not so much a bubble as the suggestion of a bump.
 Its color enhancement profile is monochromatic and disinteresting.

 Plasmos, one might say, looks unnatural.
-What constitutes “natural” is fodder for much speculation amongst the three of us recently, but we could debate that later, I guess.
+What constitutes “natural” will become fodder for much speculation amongst the three of us soon, but we’ll get to that later, I guess.

-“Eric,” I say more or less symbolically in the direction of the gimbaled breadbox.
-“Map the sample in the STM, please, and display on both screens.
-Two up on two.
-Then follow Denny’s direction with the probe.”
+“Eric,” I say more or less symbolically in the direction of the gimbaled breadbox, “follow Denny’s direction to map the sample in the STM, please.”

-The inert layer dissolves upon contact with the intrusion of the probe, as advertised, and my protégé maintains a precise, micro-micrometric separation regardless irregularities in the atomic terrain.
+The inert layer dissolves upon contact with the intrusion of the probe, as advertised.

 “How’s it going in there, buddy?”

-“Thank you for asking, Benn.
+“Thank you for asking.
 I’m managing some precision work with the STM right now, but I want you to know it warms my circuits to see you, albeit not sufficiently to cause them to thermally reconfigure themselves.”

 Benn snorts milk and the raster continues to trace the object’s surface at a pace I could never hope to achieve.